-Triggers are specific to each child, but smoking and secondhand smoke have been found to have a strong negative effect on children's asthma.
-Protect your child from secondhand smoke by keeping your home and car smoke-free.
+Triggers are specific to each child, but smoking, secondhand smoke and thirdhand smoke have a strong negative effect on children's asthma.
+Protect your child from secondhand and thirdhand smoke by keeping your home and car smoke-free.

 If you or someone you know is a smoker and is considering quitting, try visiting Colorado QuitLine for ideas or assistance.
 Download the ONE Step brochure (.pdf) today for tips on how to quit smoking.
 You can also download the ONE Step brochure (.pdf) in Spanish.

 Early identification and treatment of asthma is important to a child's health, growth and development.
-Untreated asthma can lead to loss of lung function over time and interfere with your child's participation in sports and activities.
+Untreated asthma can lead to loss of lung function over time and affect your child's ability to participate in sports and other activities.
 Asthma is also one of the leading causes of school absences.

 What is the difference between allergies and asthma?

 Asthma is inflammation and obstruction of airflow in the airways.
 Allergies are one of the factors that can trigger asthma attacks.
-Not all children with asthma have allergies, and there are many kids who have allergies but do not have asthma.
+Not all children with asthma have allergies, and many kids who have allergies do not have asthma.

-If your child is old enough, we can perform skin-testing (.pdf) or lab testing for environmental allergens.
-With these results, our pediatric allergy specialists can determine what your child is allergic to and create a treatment plan to alleviate symptoms related to asthma and other allergic reactions.
+If your child is old enough, we can perform allergy skin-testing (.pdf) or lab testing for environmental allergens.
+With these results, our pediatric allergy specialists can determine what your child is allergic to and create a treatment plan to relieve symptoms related to asthma and other allergic reactions.

 Children with asthma that is triggered by allergies are also likely to experience other allergic conditions, such as food allergies, hay fever or eczema.
-Though asthma is an allergic condition that is connected to eczema and food allergies, children who are diagnosed with eczema and food allergies at a young age are often not diagnosed with asthma until they are 2-3 years old.
+Though asthma is an allergic condition that is connected to eczema and food allergies, children who are diagnosed with eczema and food allergies at a young age are often not diagnosed with asthma until they are 2 to 3 years old.